“Therefore if anyone is in Christ, he is a new creature; the old things have passed away, behold, new things have come!” – 2 Corinthians 5:17

 It’s another New Year!
 And what, may I ask, is so special about a new year?
 Maybe it has to do with the fact that when one Monday is gone, another pops up seven days later.
-We’ll see a December every year, and as much as we’ll miss the spring, we do take comfort in the fact that we’ll see another one the next year, and the next, and the one after that.
-But it doesn’t work that way with years.
-Once this calendar year expires, there will never be another one.
+Decembers cycle back around each year; and as much as we’ll miss the spring, we do take comfort in the fact that we’ll see another one the following year.
+Years and decades, however, don’t follow this same cycle.
+Once the 2019 calendar year expires, there will never be another one.
 Days, months, seasons, and holidays will all eventually return, but once this year is over, it’s over.

-Maybe that is why we tend to schedule our resolutions for change at the beginning of each New Year, hoping the old habits won’t return much as that particular year won’t return.
+Maybe that’s why we tend to schedule our resolutions for change at the beginning of each New Year, hoping the old habits won’t return much as that particular year won’t return.
 This approach to changing ourselves is symbolic, of course.
 Real change requires so much more than a New Year’s resolution.
-It’s tough to break established habits, but remember that there is hope for the person who sincerely desires change.
-The power for real change means admitting that we are helpless to do it on our own.
+Why?
+Because it’s tough to break established habits – especially habits that aren’t particularly helpful.
+Thankfully, followers of Jesus who sincerely desire change have incredible hope!
+The first step is admitting that we are helpless, no matter how hard we strive, in our own strength.
 Lasting change requires God’s help – and He’s always willing and ready to help.